scc-digitalhub/sdk-docs/docs/runtimes/python.md

 # 5. Function with mixed input arguments
 def func5(di: Dataitem, param1: str):
-   # di refers to a Dataitem object, so it must be mapped into runs inputs paramaters
+   # di refers to a Dataitem object, so it must be mapped into runs inputs
-   # param1 is a string, it must be mapped into runs input parameters
+   # param1 is a string, it must be mapped into runs parameters

+# 6. Init function for remote execution
+def init(context, param1, param2):
+    # The init function is a function executed by the nuclio wrapper
+    # before the execution of the user handler.
+    # The context param is overridden by the runtime with the nuclio context,
+    # the param1 and param2 are passed by the user at runtime into runs init_parameters
 ```

 ### Parameters composition